elitalon/elitalon.github.io/_posts/2023-09-02-always-be-gardening.md

 Remember that gardening is all about small steps done continuously over time.
 If a change is small enough, the overhead of creating a task, discussing it during planning and convincing the Project Leader or the Product Owner that it needs to be done, probably takes more time than the change itself.

 ### Keep your own list of pain points

 Another thing that I do is keep my own list of pain points: parts of the code that I find difficult to work with and are candidates for improving.

 I do this because gardening requires an [act of balance](#finding-a-balance).
 Our work as engineers is subject to deadlines and expectations from stakeholders and our own team.
 We have to consider the context to understand the impact of doing gardening at a given moment.

-So when I see a piece of code that’s cumbersome to work with, I stop and assess the situation:
+So when I see a piece of code that's cumbersome to work with, I stop and assess the situation:

 <img src="{{ site.url }}/files/abg_figure-01-decision-flow-to-assess-a-potential-gardening.png" alt="" width="100%" />